 Leather palms prevent slipping while simultaneously providing strategically placed venting to keep hands cool.
 Utilizes integrated wrist wraps for extra stability and safety.
 Comes in four sizes.

-At three months, the warranty is shorter than that of some competitors.
+At three months, the manufacturer protection is shorter than some competitors.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.